codepath/android_guides/Clean-Persistence-with-Sugar-ORM.md

 ## Install

-SugarORM has no dependencies, so installation is as simple as downloading the `.jar` file and putting it in your `libs` folder.
-Maven central hosting is currently being [planned](https://github.com/satyan/sugar/issues/91), and this page will update with additional information whenever SugarORM becomes available on Maven.
+Sugar ORM has no dependencies, so installation is as simple as downloading the `.jar` file and putting it in your `libs` folder.
+Maven central hosting is currently being [planned](https://github.com/satyan/sugar/issues/91), and this page will update with additional information whenever Sugar ORM becomes available on Maven.

 The current stable release is [v1.2](https://github.com/satyan/sugar/blob/master/dist/sugar-1.2.jar?raw=true), but the beta release [v1.3_beta](https://github.com/satyan/sugar/blob/master/dist/sugar-1.3_beta.jar?raw=true) is highly recommended.
 Once you have the `.jar` file in your `libs` folder, finishing the installation requires just setting the `android:name` attribute of the `application` tag in your `AndroidManifest.xml`: